CAMeL-Lab/camel_morph/README.md

 | `./eval_files` | Contains files necessary to carry out evalutation of generated DBs and analyzable evaluation output files (generally analyzed on Google Sheets).
 | `./misc_files` | Contains miscellaneous files used by scripts inside `./camel_morph`.
 | `./sandbox` | Contains various standalone files that are not used in `./camel_morph`.
-| `./sigmorphon2022_release` | Standalone environment allowing users to run the DB Maker and Camel Tools engine without installing Camel Tools, in the same version used for the SIGMORPHON 2022 paper.
+| `./sigmorphon2022_release` | Standalone environment allowing users to run the DB Maker and Camel Tools engines without installing Camel Tools, in the same version used for the SIGMORPHON 2022 paper.
 Also contains the data that was used to get the results described in the paper[^1].

 ## Instructions